scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 10 AP
 - **Range:** 10
 - **Duration:** concentration, 5 minutes
+- **Damage Type:** holy

-A blinding light shines down centered on a point in range.
-The light covers a 5x5 tile area, covering it in sunlight.
-You may choose any number of creatures inside the light to be unaffected, all other creatures must make a Charisma save against your spellcasting.
-On failure the creatures are pushed to the closest unoccupied space outside of the light and take 2 wound die in damage.
+A blinding light shines down covering a 5x5 tile area in sunlight centered on a point in range.
+You may choose any number of creatures inside the light to be unaffected.
+All other creatures make a charisma save against your spellcasting roll.
+On failure the creatures are pushed to the closest empty tile outside of the light and take 2 wound dice in holy damage.

-Creatures inside the light are considered to be on a different plane of existence, and any attack made through the the light fails.
-A creature can attempt to force their way into the light, making a Charisma save against your spellcasting.
-On success they enter the light as normal, otherwise they are burned by the light, taking 2 wound dice.
+Creatures inside the light are considered to be in a different realm, and any attack or spell made through the the light fails.
+A creature can attempt to force their way into the light, making a charisma save against your spellcasting roll.
+On success they enter the light as normal, otherwise they are burned by the light,taking 2 wound dice in holy damage and cannot enter.

 Add 1 superior die and the area becomes 7x7 at 9th level.